madMAx43v3r/mmx-node/docs/RPC_protocol.md

 - `/api/farmer/` to access Farmer API
 - `/api/harvester/` to access Harvester API

-Documentation for those are found in [modules](https://github.com/madMAx43v3r/mmx-node/tree/master/modules) folder.
+Documentation for those are found in [modules](https://github.com/madMAx43v3r/mmx-node/tree/master/modules).

-`GET` can be used for const methods.
+`GET` can be used for `const` methods.
-`POST` is needed for non-const methods, with the payload being a JSON object with the function arguments.
+`POST` is needed for `non-const` methods, with a JSON object payload containing the function arguments.
 Results are returned in JSON format.

 Hashes and addresses are returned as byte arrays, not as a hex or bech32 string.